Visionary Partners' Dissertation Fellowship

 Criteria Used in Judging Applications

-3. The feasibility of the project and the likelihood that the applicant will execute the work within the proposed timeframe.
+• Feasibility of the proposed use of supported time: The likelihood that the applicant will execute the proposed work within the supported semester.